mlabuda2/nf-tower-docs/docs/credentials/google_registry_credentials.md

 !!! note
     Container registry credentials are only leveraged by the Wave containers service.
 In order for your pipeline execution to leverage Wave containers, add `wave { enabled=true }` either to the **Nextflow config** field on the launch page, or to your nextflow.config file.

-### Google Cloud Artifact Registry access
+### Google Cloud registry access

-Google Cloud Artifact Registry is fully integrated with Google Cloud services and supports various authentication methods.
+Google Cloud Artifact Registry and Container Registry are fully integrated with Google Cloud services and support various authentication methods.
 Tower requires programmatic access to your private registry using [long-lived service account keys](https://cloud.google.com/artifact-registry/docs/docker/authentication#json-key) in JSON format.

-Create dedicated service account keys that are only used to interact with your repositories — Tower requires the [Artifact Registry Reader](https://cloud.google.com/artifact-registry/docs/access-control#permissions) role.
+Create dedicated service account keys that are only used to interact with your repositories.
+Tower requires the [Artifact Registry Reader](https://cloud.google.com/artifact-registry/docs/access-control#permissions) or [Storage Object Viewer](https://cloud.google.com/container-registry/docs/access-control#permissions) role.

 Administrators can create a service account from the Google Cloud console: